Chip pan: Fire hazards

-Chip pans are the most common cause of house fires in the United Kingdom, with around 12,000 chip pan fires every year, 1100 of them considered serious, resulting in over 4600 injuries, and 50 deaths per year.
+Chip pans are a common cause of house fires in the United Kingdom, with around 12,000 chip pan fires every year, 1100 of them considered serious, resulting in over 4600 injuries, and 50 deaths per year.
 British Fire Brigades frequently issue warnings and advice, urging households to switch to a safer means of cooking chips, and advising that, unless it can be easily contained, the fire be left to the emergency services.
 Several fire brigades have offered a "chip pan amnesty", trading old chip pans for a deep fryer.

 Chip pans account for one-fifth of all domestic fires in the Republic of Ireland.
 After two men died in a 2016 fire in Cork City, a coroner recommended the sale of chip pans be banned and old chip pans be disposed of.
 Another coroner noted the danger of people heavily inebriated by alcohol putting on a chip pan and falling asleep.
 In 2015, at a halting site in Carrickmines, eleven people were killed in a chip pan fire, the worst fire in Ireland for 34 years.